Everyone’s financial situation is unique, and we’re here to make sure cost does not get in the way of an exceptional education.

 Calculate your cost

 We encourage you to utilize our two cost calculators—both have been designed to give you an estimate of your family’s financial contribution to WashU.
-Each will ask you a series of questions, which will help determine the monetary value of your financial aid award and scholarships.
+Each will ask you a series of questions, which will help determine the monetary value of your financial assistance award and scholarships.

 This calculator asks six basic financial questions to provide you with a quick estimate of college costs, and works best for families with less complex financial situations.MyinTuition